GMM-7550/gmm7550-control/README.md

 # Control Utilities for GMM-7550 Module on RPi HAT

+**January 2024 Update**

+The project repositories are moved to a dedicated account.
+Please, update your references to <https://github.com/gmm-7550/>
+to follow further development.

 CLI and Web-based (Python panel) tools for VisionFive and Raspberry-Pi single-board computers to control GateMate FPGA module (GMM-7550) on the 40-pin GPIO adapter board.